ephread/inkgd/docs/source/advanced/editor_plugin/ink_panel.rst

 ********************************

-On platforms other than Windows, advanced users can use specific versions of .NET runtimes or custom inklecates that don't come bundled with a Mono runtime.
+On platforms other than Windows, advanced users can use specific versions of .NET runtimes with custom inklecates that don't come bundled with a Mono runtime.
 By ticking the *Use Mono / .NET Core* checkbox, a new configuration field will appear.
 This field expects a path to the .NET runtime you want to use.

 .. image:: img/ink_panel/ink_panel_configuration_mono.png
     :align: center